 Water would be obtained from on-site wells.
 Currently, there are existing two wells; one for irrigation water that produces approximately 800 gallons per minute (gpm) and is not used, and a domestic well that produces 25 gpm.
 The majority of water demand will be for rinsing of produce.
 Additional water would be for used for employee sinks and toilets.
 The amount of water required will vary depending upon the time of year.
 During summer, up to 3,000 gallons per week of water would be required for washing of produce.
 A typical summertime harvest of watermelons does not require rinsing.
 Although during other times of the year, November and December, when the demand for sweet potatoes is greater, up to 6,000 gallons per week would be used.
-Until a public water system is installed and approved, water would be obtained from two on-site wells.
+Water would be obtained from two on-site wells.
 Chlorine, diluted to 150 parts per million, would likely be added to the wash water.
 Wastewater from washing operations would be recycled and used for irrigation.
-The number of on-site employees will be limited until a public water system is approved and operational.

-A public water system for on-site use only will be installed when the number of employees reach the threshold as required by the State under California Health and Safety Code Section 116275(h).
+A public water system for on-site use only will be installed as required by the State under California Health and Safety Code Section 116275(h).
 According to the Preliminary Technical Report, the population served would not reside at the site, so it would legally be regarded a non-transient, non-community public water system (Quality Service, Inc., 2019).
 The source of the proposed public water system is groundwater.
 The existing residential well on the site does not meet the necessary water quality or local code requirements to qualify as an approved public water system.
 Therefore, a new well will need to be fashioned to meet construction code requirements and to produce a compliant water quality.
 After reviewing local hydrogeology and studying local well construction methods, a new well can be drilled on the property so long as the well is constructed with the goal of improving water quality in the design of the well.

 A new water well will be drilled and used to supply potable water to the project.
-A public water system for on-site use only will be installed when the number of employees reach the threshold as required by the State under California Health and Safety Code Section 116275(h).
+A public water system for on-site use only will be installed as required by the State under California Health and Safety Code Section 116275(h).
 The new water system will consist of an 8" well drilled to a depth of 480 feet, a 10 HP submersible pump, a 1,500-gallon hydropneumatics tank, and approximately 250 feet of distribution piping.
-If necessary, filtration equipment will be designed as a part of the improvements (Quality Service, Inc., 2019).
+(Quality Service, Inc., 2019).
+The location of the proposed well and its design can be found in Appendix C of this document.